 The Social Studies curriculum is based on the concept that the past provides a vital key to understanding and appreciating the complexity of the contemporary world.
 The department introduces students to the paradigms, lexicons and methodologies of the various disciplines within social studies: history, economics, sociology, geography and culture.
 Students are encouraged to integrate content knowledge and to analyze a variety of issues.
 They are exposed to ancient, medieval and modern periods, to Eastern and Western cultures and to Muslim, Jewish and Christian societies.
 Discussions and readings examine political, social and ethical issues.
 The study of Jewish History, in particular, is an important component of all social studies courses.
 The goal of social studies is not only to prepare the students for success in higher education but also to help them to become independent thinkers, capable of making informed decision as citizens and leaders of the Jewish community in a pluralistic society.

-An honors course is offered to eligible students who want a greater challenge.
-This honors course emphasizes more utilization of primary sources and independent study than the regular history course.
-A mid-term and a final exam are required.
+An advanced course is offered to eligible students who want a greater challenge.
+This advanced course emphasizes more utilization of primary sources and independent study than the regular history course.
+A mid-term and final exam are required.

 Selected students have a structured study/support group in lieu of taking a romance language (i.e., Spanish or French).
 The structured study/support group has two goals: first to provide academic support and second to develop more effective learning/study strategies for students with different learning needs.
 Daily topics and activities of study skills are reflective of the needs of individual or groups of students, as communicated to the teacher by the students and their other teachers.
 For example, if a social studies teacher will be assigning a “compare and contrast” essay assignment, the students will practice using pre-planning strategies for a “compare and contrast” essay.
 Visual learners might use a graphic organizer with color-coding.
 Auditory learners might devise different rhythms or tunes to recite similarities and differences.
 The kinesthetic learner might design flashcards or charts.In addition to learning and practicing study and organizational skills that complement individual learning needs, students learn and practice self-advocacy skills (e.g. I need; Would it be possible for me to…).
 We expect students to be able to describe their unique learning styles and needs and advocate for themselves when they leave Golda Och Academy and enter college.